Skip to main content

 Verdict: A Michelin-recognised French table in rural Hainaut worth the detour

 Picture a quiet Wallonian village square, the kind where little seems to happen on a weekday afternoon.
-L'Orangerie de Moulbaix sits on that square, it has earned a Michelin Plate in both 2024 and 2025 — the guide's signal that the cooking here is worth your attention, even if the address requires deliberate effort to reach.
-If you are travelling through Hainaut or positioning yourself between Brussels and Mons for a longer trip, this is the French restaurant in the region that has external validation behind it.
+L'Orangerie de Moulbaix sits on that square, it has earned a Michelin Plate in both 2024 and 2025, a signal that the cooking here is worth your attention, even if the address requires deliberate effort to reach.
+If you are travelling through Hainaut or positioning yourself between Brussels and Mons for a longer trip, this is the French restaurant in the region that stands out.
 Book it.
 Just do not expect the ambience of a city dining room or the infrastructure of a larger establishment.

 What to know before you book